jsharpna/DavisSML/README.md

 - Required: <a href="https://statweb.stanford.edu/~tibs/ElemStatLearn/">Elements of Statistical Learning</a> by Hastie, Tibshirani, and Friedman
 - Recommended: <a href="http://www.springer.com/us/book/9783319307152">Python for Probability, Statistics, and Machine Learning</a> by Unpingco
+- Recommended: <a href="http://stanford.edu/~boyd/cvxbook/bv_cvxbook.pdf">Convex Optimization by Boyd and Vandenberghe</a>

 <h2>Syllabus</h2>